ziz0301/AVThreatMatrix/README.md

-    index.html – Main interface for navigating the database. tactics.html – List of AV-specific attack tactics. techniques.html – Breakdown of techniques under each tactic. references.html – Sources and supporting materials.
+    index.html – Main interface for navigating the database. tactics.html – List of AV-specific attack tactics. techniques.html – List of AV-specific techniques under each tactic. references.html – Sources and supporting materials.
-    scripts.js – JavaScript functions for interactive elements. style.css – Styling for a clean and structured UI. data.json - The main database of this project
+    scripts.js – JavaScript functions for interactive elements.
+    data.json - The main database of this project. style.css – Styling for structured UI.